France orders special forces to protect Niger uranium: source

 An Areva spokeswoman said this month the French government had not asked the company to reduce staffing in Niger.
 She added Areva has an extensive security plan for its employees and that the plan has been reviewed by the French authorities.

-According to a parliamentary committee enquiring into France’s supplies of uranium, about 18 percent of the raw material used to power France’s 58 nuclear reactors came from Niger in 2008.

-French utility EDF, that runs all of the country’s power reactors declined to comment on the current share.

-Reporting by John Irish, Geert de Clercq, Muriel Boselli, Michel Rose in Paris and Abdoulaye Massalatchi in Niamey; Editing by Myra MacDonald
+Reporting By John Irish, Geert de Clercq, Muriel Boselli and Michel Rose; Editing by Andrew Heavens